mcsee/Software-Design-Articles/Articles/Blogging/I Wrote More than 90 Articles on 2021 Here is What I Learned/readme.md

 - I have used 25+ different languages in my articles.

+- Whenever possible, I test the code in a repl.it

-- I am not an expert in ANY of these languages.
+- I am not an expert in NONE of these languages.

-- Languages are accidental, Software design is [essential](Theory\No Silver Bullet).
+- Languages are accidental, and Software design is [essential](Theory\No Silver Bullet).

 ### I Have a trick in *INSERT LANGUAGE* to improve the code.

-- Most of the articles are language independent.
+- Most of the articles are language-independent.

-- The solutions try to avoid language perks and cleverness.
+- The solution tries to avoid language perks and cleverness.

+## Performance

-### Your solution is not performant/optimal
+### Your solution is not performant/optimal/memory efficient

 - I write about backend business software. 🖥️